Vyral/base-template/_posts/2018-05-23-how-critical-is-it-to-host-an-open-house.md

 {% include youtube.html %}

-<center><em>Today I want to explain why open houses are so important to today’s real estate process.</em></center>
+<center><em>Today I want to explain why open houses are so important to today&rsquo;s real estate process.</em></center>

 <center>&nbsp;</center>

-If you are selling your home, hosting an open house will be very important step in achieving listing success.
+If you are selling your home, hosting an open house will be a very important step in achieving listing success.

 Why is this the case?
 Well, three of the last four listings my team dealt with sold as a direct result of having an open house. **There are a lot of misconceptions out there about open houses, but they are much more valuable than many make them out to be.**